jgoguen/ansible_playbooks/README.md

 - `gw`: This host will be an Internet gateway.
 OpenBSD is assumed.
 This will also configure `rad` for SLAAC advertisement.
 - `mqttd`: This host will be a MQTT server.
 Mosquitto on OpenBSD is assumed.
-- `sshfs_client`: This host will mount a remote file system over SSH.
 - `storage`: This host will provide storage to other hosts.

 ### `certbot_hosts`